 Goomig Farmlands, Keep River, water quality

-Bennett, D, and George, R. (2014), Goomig Farmlands development Baseline water quality in the lower Keep River.
-Department of Agriculture and Food, Western Australia.
-Report 393, 150p.
+Bennett, D L, and George, R J. (2014), Goomig Farmlands development Baseline water quality in the lower Keep River.
+Department of Agriculture and Food, Western Australia, Perth.
+Report 393.